alwynwong/digital-goliath/clipboard.md

 [
     {
         "title": "1.Comprehensive Email Self-Review Guide",
         "text": "Tone: Is it collaborative and polished?
-Does it avoid being overly directive?"
+Does it avoid being overly directive?", "text": "Structure: Are ideas prioritized logically?
+Is the email scannable?", "text": "Clarity & Context: Are suggestions explained with enough context?
+Does the email align with the recipient’s perspective and role?", "text": "Professionalism: Is the phrasing tactful and polished?
+Are there any grammar, formatting, or consistency issues?", "text": "Completeness: Are all necessary details included to make the email actionable and aligned with the goals?"
-    },
+    }
-    {
+]

-        "title": "2.
-Comprehensive Email Self-Review Guide",
+        "title": "1.Comprehensive Email Self-Review Guide",
-        "text": "Structure: Are ideas prioritized logically?
+        "text": "Tone: Is it collaborative and polished?
+Does it avoid being overly directive?", "text": "Structure: Are ideas prioritized logically?
 Is the email scannable?"
     },
     {